Celebrating creativity, science, technology and innovation IISF 2021 - ExBulletin

 Celebrating creativity, science, technology and innovation IISF 2021

+Vice President Shri M. Benkai Anaidu at an event to begin Alert Awareness Week hosted by the Central Alert Committee in New Delhi on October 30, 2017.
+Ministry of Development of Northeastern Region (I / C), Prime Minister’s Office, Personnel, Public Complaints and Pensions, Nuclear and Space, Dr. Jitendra Singh, Chief Cabinet Secretary, Shri PK Singha, Central Guard, Shri KV Chowdary and other dignitaries Can also be seen.

+New Delhi, November 28 (IANS) said the fusion of science and creative innovation will bring “ease of life” to the general public, Sunday’s Union Minister of Science and Technology Jitendra Singh said it was a study.
+Not only the subject, but also the dimension of Indian festivals.

-“Therefore, we need to celebrate science festivals in every city and village in India to drive young people to critical thinking,” he said at the Curtain Razor event prior to the 7th edition of the International Science Festival of India (IISF-2021).
+“Therefore, we need to celebrate science festivals in every city and village in India to drive young people to critical thinking,” he said at the Curtain Razor Event, which precedes the 7th edition of the International Science Festival of India (IISF-2021).
 Said as follows.
 It will be held in Panaji from December 10th to 13th.

 Minister, IISF exchanges knowledge and ideas and supports young students, scientists and technicians across India to support flagship programs such as Swachh Bharat Abhiyan, Swasth Bharat Abhiyan, Make in India, Digital India and Smart Villages.
 Said to provide the platform to the people. , Smart Cities, Namami Gange, Unnath Bharat Abhiyan were launched by Prime Minister Narendra Modi in the last seven years.